dominicdill/HuggingFaceTransformerNLPYelpReviews/README.md

-This repo holds a jupyter notebook used to classify and summarize the yelp review full dataset found on kaggle
+This repo holds a jupyter notebook used to classify and summarize the yelp review full dataset found on Hugging Face.